carab9/morse-code-decrypt/README.md

 C++ and C++ libraries: iostream, string, fstream, vector, tuple, algorithm, iterator, bitset, sstream, smart pointer.

 ## Technical Skills
-Decryption algorithm for Morse Code encryption using C++ smart pointers, bitset (for bit level data operation), sstream, iterator, and also C++ STL containers, such as vector, and tuple.
+Decryption algorithm for Morse Code encryption using C++ smart pointers, bitset (for bit level data operation), sstream, iterator, and also C++ STL containers, such as vector, and tuple, and STL algorithm.

 ## Results
 The decrypted text printed in stdout.